 User metadata is technically optional but is almost universally used.

-Static ser etadata
+Static User Metadata

 Static user metadata is information that the user can control but that is not generally dynamic.
-It is stored in the file superblock or an object header and it does not usually change through the life of a file or object.
+It is stored in the file superblock or an object header and does not usually change through the life of a file or object.
 Examples of static user metadata include:

 Property lists: For example, H5Pset_fapl_family sets a file access property specifying that file I/O will use the family driver.